lthistle/rbc-stonkfish/README.md

 ## Tournament Setup

 "A" bot

  - Username: StonkFish
  - Password: "tj.rbc2021Gang"
  - Path: ~/Programs/rbc-stonkfish/our_bots/ghost_bot.py
  - tmux session: ras1
  - Computers:
    - mario
    - luigi
    - peach
    - yoshi

 "B" bot

  - Username: HestiaBestia
  - Password: "{&aH}BhW}Xn;9MRvjMA\`D6H'/"
  - Path: ~/Programs/rbc-stonkfish/our_bots/b_bot.py
  - tmux session: ras2
  - Computers:
    - mozart
    - brahms
    - chopin
    - ganondorf

-ssh into remote.tjhsst.edu and make sure you are in the right gateway computer.
+1. ssh into remote.tjhsst.edu

-`cd ~/Programs/rbc-stonkfish` and `git pull` to make sure the most recent code is running.
+2. `cd ~/Programs/rbc-stonkfish` and `git pull` to make sure the most recent code is running.
+3. For each bot:
+    1. ssh into the right gateway computer (ras1/ras2).
+    2. For each computer:

-Run `tmux` to maintain the connection and then run `ssh computer`.
+        1. Run `tmux` to maintain the connection and then run `ssh computer`.

-Run `rc-connect --username username --password password bot_path --max-concurrent-games 1`.
+        2. Run `rc-connect --username username --password password bot_path --max-concurrent-games 1`.

-Finally, detach the tmux session (making sure not to exit).
+        3. Finally, detach the tmux session (making sure not to exit) with `ctrl-b d`.

-Run `tmux ls` and make sure there are 4 sessions.
+    3. After adding all the computers, run `tmux ls` and make sure there are 4 sessions.

-After repeating the process for both bots run `top` to make sure you didn't accidently run a `rc-connect` on the gateway computers (ras1 and ras2).
+4. After repeating the process for both bots run `top` to make sure you didn't accidentally run a `rc-connect` on the gateway computers (running high cost computations on them is a bannable offense, so be careful!).